 In this, part 1,of our red diamond tribute, we will be exploring what causes the beautiful red hue of these stones, as well as gaining a better understanding regarding their origin.
 In part 2, we review five of the world’s most famous red diamonds.

 Red is the rarest diamond color in the world.
-Due to their immense scarcity, there is little gemological information regarding red diamonds comparatively to other fancy colored stones.
+Due to their immense scarcity, there is little gemological information regarding natural red diamonds comparatively to other fancy colored stones.

 The hue of colored diamonds is largely influenced by various chemical impurities, such as those caused by nitrogen and boron.
 Red diamonds however are wholly comprised of pure carbon.
 So how can a stone with no such impurities attain such a magnificent color?

 Often times, diamonds than may initially appear to be red to the eye are actually fancy deep or dark pinks.
-The difference between a fairly deep pink and a moderately dark red can be very subtle and almost undistinguishable to an untrained eye; this especially true under poor lighting conditions.
+The difference between a fairly deep pink and a moderately dark red can be very subtle and almost indistinguishable to an untrained eye; this especially true under poor lighting conditions.
 This subtle distinction however, can result in hundreds of thousands of dollars in value difference.

 Where Do Red Diamonds Come From?